DjangoGirls/tutorial/en/extend_your_application/README.md

 {% endblock %}
 ```

 Once again we are extending `base.html`.
-In the `content` block we want to display a post's published_date (if it exists), title and text.
+In the `content` block content we want to display a post's published_date (if it exists), title and text.
 But we should discuss some important things, right?

 {% raw %}`{% if ... %} ... {% endif %}` is a template tag we can use when we want to check something.
 (Remember `if ... else ..` from __Introduction to Python__ chapter?)
 In this scenario we want to check if a post's `published_date` is not empty.{% endraw %}